-- Should an incident of bullying occur then one or more of the following steps will be put in action: - Discussion with victim and perpetrator separately to establish the details of the incidents; - Discussion with any other pupils or school staff as necessary to establish events; - Inform parents/carers as necessary - Offer counselling or follow up work for both victim and perpetrator; - When dealing with an incident the consequence for the perpetrator should be clear alongside a detailed discussion of the consequence of their actions.
+Should an alleged incident of bullying be founded then one or more of the following steps will be put in action:

+- Inform parents/carers as necessary - Offer counselling or follow up work for both victim and perpetrator; - When dealing with an incident the consequence for the perpetrator should be clear alongside a detailed discussion of the consequence of their actions.
 It should reflect the severity of the incident.
-A consequence(s) for the perpetrator is at the discretion of the school and may include e.g. first verbal warning, second verbal warning, missed supervised playtimes, withdrawal of privileges, temporary withdrawal from activity/classroom, clubs and school representation, behaviour meeting with Deputy Headteacher or Assistant headteacher, behaviour meeting with headteacher, meeting and review meeting with parent, restorative conference with all parties and parents/carers - No parents/carers are involved in the consequence decision making process. - Apology expected from the perpetrator to the victim, in line with our school values - Information regarding the problem to be passed to any appropriate parties Involvement of any outside agencies necessary, for example, Educational Psychologist; in extreme cases, disciplinary procedures as set out in this policy involving reference to the Pupil Disciplinary Committee of the Governing Body.
+A consequence(s) for the perpetrator is at the discretion of the school and may include e.g. first verbal warning, second verbal warning, missed supervised playtimes, withdrawal of privileges, temporary withdrawal from activity/classroom, clubs and school representation, behaviour meeting with Deputy Head of School or Assistant Head of School, behaviour meeting with Head of School, meeting and review meeting with parent, restorative conference with all parties and parents/carers - No parents/carers are involved in the consequence decision making process. - Apology expected from the perpetrator to the victim, in line with our school values - Information regarding the problem to be passed to any appropriate parties Involvement of any outside agencies necessary, for example, Educational Psychologist; in extreme cases, disciplinary procedures as set out in this policy involving reference to the Pupil Disciplinary Committee of the Governing Body.